1. Home

 People who were already vulnerable, including children, older people, pregnant women, and those with chronic illnesses, are at even greater risk.

-In the hours and days ahead, the most urgent needs include:
+The most urgent needs include:

 • Search and rescue efforts to reach people trapped or injured